autistic-symposium/blockchain-science-rs/README.md

-##### 🐊 this package implements a boilerplate with several utilities for running searchers with statistical strategies searchers.
+##### 🐊 this package implements a boilerplate with several utilities for running searchers with statistical strategies.
 It's called coingator because it's a cute name.

 ##### 📚 for more details about this project, check my mirror post **[bot #3: coingator, a rusty statistical searcher boilerplate]()**.